sachin2323/rock-paper-scissors-multiplayer/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser in 2 tabs and login to play against each other.